List of tallest buildings in Auckland: Under construction

-As of 2025, there are no high-rises under active construction in Auckland that are expected to be at least 75 (246 ft) tall, based on standard height measurement.
+As of 2026, there are no high-rises under active construction in Auckland that are expected to be at least 75 (246 ft) tall, based on standard height measurement.
 The residential development Seascape began construction in 2017 and topped out in 2024, but is currently on hold.
-It would be the tallest building in Auckland if completed.
+It would become the tallest building in Auckland if it is eventually completed.

 Proposed

-The following table ranks proposed and approved high-rises in Auckland that are expected to be at least 75 m (246 ft) tall as of 2025, based on standard height measurement.
+The following table ranks proposed and approved high-rises in Auckland that are expected to be at least 75 m (246 ft) tall as of 2026, based on standard height measurement.
 The “Year” column indicates the expected year of completion.
 A dash “–“ indicates information about the building's height or year of completion is not available.
 Buildings whose construction is on hold are also included.